-Every fitness facility, large or small, well established or just barely opening their doors, is firmly faced with the retention riddle.
+Every fitness facility, large or small, well-established or just barely opening their doors, is faced with the retention riddle.
 Health and fitness is a commitment toward a better lifestyle.
 It requires time, conscious thought, planning, and let’s face it, a lot of hard work and effort!
-Everyone can agree, that hard work and no play is no fun.
-What companies no fun?
+Everyone can agree that hard work and no play is no fun.
+What causes no fun?
 Lack of interest!
-So, at the very least, one can deduct that at least one step towards solving the retention riddle is to incorporate fun at your health club.
+So, at the very least, one can deduce that at least one step towards solving the retention riddle is to incorporate fun at your health club.

 Mini Olympics or Triathlon

-Take advantage of the timing of televised Olympic Games or local triathlon type events and create your own mini Olympics or triathlon competition.
+Take advantage of the summer Olympic Games in Tokyo or local triathlon type events and create your own mini Olympics or triathlon competition.
 You can see who can lift the greatest amount of weight different machines for a “pumping iron” contest, or have an actual triathlon using timed trials on stationary bicycles, treadmills and laps in the pool.
 Contestants can participate at the different stations throughout the day with winning scores announced at an official awards ceremony.

 Have an old fashioned dance-a-thon with a new twist – Zumba Dance Party!
 Start the contest on a Saturday morning and keep it going till the last contestant is standing.
 Rotate your instructors, naturally, and have contestants wear large numbers to differentiate them from the rest of the crowd, who can just show up and dance along for the fun of it.
 This is a great promotional idea to get on a radio station too.